Emergency Dentist in Ellisville

 Dental pain has a way of making everything else stop.
 Maybe it started as something small and got worse overnight.
 Maybe you cracked a tooth during lunch, or a crown came loose right before a trip.
 Whatever the situation, you need answers, fast.

 If you’re anxious or unsure whether you’re experiencing a dental emergency, you’re not alone.
 Please call us right away.
+Please call our office right away so we can schedule an emergency visit and guide you on the next step.
 We’ll talk it through and help you decide on the next step.

 What Qualifies as a Dental Emergency?